 Do.
 Not.
 Follow

-Stay in public areas and have them bring their merchandise to you; or better yet, find another vendor who’s less creepy.
+Stay in public areas and have them bring their merchandise to you, or better yet, find another vendor who’s less creepy.
 There are a lot of scams that occur in foreign countries.
 It’s important to keep an eye out for what doesn’t seem right.
 This is especially important if you don’t speak the language and don’t have a guide with you.

 9 – Trust Your Instincts

 Sometimes someone seems super nice and friendly, but you’ll have warning bells go off in your head.
 Don’t ignore those.
 Your instincts are not only your strongest guide to travel safe but can also be your greatest source of protection.
 If something feels off, it probably is.
-If you experience this, then listen up and change whatever it is you’re doing until you feel ok again.
+If you experience this, listen up and change whatever you’re doing until you feel ok again.

 10 – Travel Safe With Information Handy

 In the era of smartphones and the Internet, everything we do and all the information we carry is online, in our email, in the Cloud, or on a Google doc.
 However, what if you’re phone dies?
 What if the wifi won’t connect?
 What if there is no wifi?
 What if the international data plan you got is failing you?

 Take pictures of everything essential: Your passport, hotel name, address, and phone number; US Embassy address and phone number; your parent’s or significant others’ cell phone numbers.